|

 Jackson takes command

-portrait of Jackson close to the time of battle
+Portrait of Jackson close to the time of battle

-Andrew Jackson at this time was placed in command of the Seventh Military District, and was in Mobile, .Alabama fighting the Creek Indians .On the same day as the Grande Terre attack, Edward Livingston, a former mayor of New York who had fled to New Orleans to escape legal trouble, organized a committee of defense .Jackson arrived in New Orleans on Nov 30, 1814 , severely weakened by dysentery.
-Despite this, his presence inspired the inhabitants of New Orleans .He declared that he had come to protect the city and he would drive their enemies into the sea or perish in the effort.
 He called on all good citizens to rally around him in this emergency and, ceasing all differences and divisions, to unite with him in the patriotic resolve to save their city from the dishonor and disaster which a presumptuous enemy threatened to inflict upon it.
 This address was rendered into French by Mr. Livingstone.

-video on the Life and times of Andrew Jackson
+The Life and times of Andrew Jackson

-Jackson, who needed every man, still would not release the men captured at Grande Terre or take up Lafitte on his offer .After the defeat of the gunboats, Claiborne meet with Jackson and changed his mind .Claiborne issued a proclomation on Dec 17, offering amnesty to all Baratarians if they jioned the fight against the British.
+Jean Lafitte (L) meeting Gov Claiborne and Gen Jackson From: The Pirates Own Book 1837 From: The story of the battle of New Orleans Stanley Authur 1915 Jackson, who needed every man, still would not release the men captured at Grande Terre or take up Lafitte on his offer .
+After the defeat of the gunboats, Claiborne meet with Jackson and changed his mind .
+Claiborne issued a proclamation on Dec 17, offering amnesty to all Baratarians if they joined the fight against the British.
 Jean Laffite returned to New Orleans, and arranged a meeting with Jackson through Edward Livingston at the general's headquarters at 106 Royal Street.
-Jackson, it was reported by the sophistication of Lafitte and found him not to be the 'hellish banditti' he imagined .Jean Laffite was sent to Barataria on Dec 22nd to watch for any invasion from the Barataria Bay route and did not see action in the battle of Jan 8.Pierre Laffite remained at Jackson's HQ to provide his knowledge of the land around New Orleans .
+Jackson, it is reported was surprised by the sophistication of Lafitte and found him not to be the 'hellish banditti' he imagined .
+Jean Laffite was sent to Barataria on Dec 22nd to watch for any invasion from the Barataria Bay route and did not see action in the battle of Jan 8.Pierre Laffite remained at Jackson's HQ to provide his knowledge of the land around New Orleans .
 Dominique You organized his Baratarians into three artillery units.

-Map of Jackson's defensive positons .Jackson established 3 defensive lines below New Orleans, line Montreuil, line Dupre and line Jackson.
-The battle was fought at line Jackson
+Map of Jackson's defensive positions .
+Jackson established 3 defensive lines below New Orleans, line Montreuil, line Dupre and line Jackson.
+The battle was fought at line Jackson Click image for larger view . |

 |